 Advertising on social media sites is effective as the ads fit organically and seamlessly into the platform.
 For start-ups and medium sized businesses, this shift has meant greater potential reach and less budget spending.

 In the UK, it was reported that 73% of internet users use Facebook.
 This begs the questions: what do Facebook ads offer?
 What makes Facebook advertising more effective than any other form of advertising?
 We shall cover that, along with many tips on how to get the best results from Facebook ads.

 How Do Facebook Ads Work?

 Many websites and social media platforms do not require a subscription fee.
-To maintain them as free services, companies depend on high traffic as a valuable source for attracting advertisers.
-Facebook alone makes about 4 billion dollars a year from advertising revenue.
+To maintain them as free services, companies depend on high traffic as a valuable enticement for attracting advertisers.
+Last year, Facebook generated 69.7 billion US dollars from advertising alone.

 What Makes Facebook Ads Unique?

 Being the platform with the highest number of daily active users, Facebook is truly a gold mine for advertisers.

 High traffic is something that every advertiser wants to benefit from.
 The higher the number of visitors, the bigger the return of investment will be.

 Plus, the most special characteristic of this vast audience is their diversity.
 No matter what the demographics or attributes of your target audience are – they are present on Facebook.
 This is one unique property that distinguishes Facebook from other social media platforms as they are much more tailored to suit specific demographics.

 Targeting: You Are What You Like